alexoh554/alexoh554/README.md

 # Hi there 👋

-My name is Alex and I am a Computer Engineering student at UWaterloo
+My name is Alex and I'm currently studying Computer Engineering at UWaterloo